Bifurcation structure of the flame oscillation: introduction

 From the viewpoint of dynamical systems, the emergence of the flame oscillation was considered to be a transition from a stationary state to an oscillatory state\cite{Strogatz1994}.
 Many other types of transitions with regard to flame dynamics have also been investigated: transition between the flame oscillations with and without ``pinch-off''\cite{Carpio2012}, transition between periodic, quasiperiodic, and chaotic oscillations with a rotating cylindrical burner\cite{Gotoda2009}, and switching between the axisymmetric and asymmetric shapes of oscillating flames\cite{Cetegen2000,Bunkwang2020}.
 It is also reported that two-or-more oscillating flames can synchronize according to the spatial arrangement of fuel inlets\cite{Kitahata2009}.
 The transitions between various synchronization modes have been observed\cite{Kitahata2009,Bunkwang2020,Gergely2020,Manoj2018,Okamoto2016,Chen2019,Yang2019,Dange2019,Changchun2019,Fujisawa2020,Okamoto2016,Forrester2015,Manoj2019,Manoj2021} and have also been investigated using mathematical models\cite{Kitahata2009,Gergely2020}.

 When we consider transitions in terms of bifurcation phenomena, investigation of bifurcation structures allows us to evaluate the validity of mathematical models and can provide insights into the mechanism of the phenomena.
 However, most studies of flame oscillations have focused on reproducing the phenomena, and only a few studies have focused on the bifurcation structures.
-Moreno-Boza et al. theoretically investigated the chemo-hydrodynamic instability of the stationary state\cite{Moreno-Boza2016} with the flame sheet model, in which the reaction rate of the combustion is sufficiently high, and the Lewis number, the ratio of the thermal diffusion coefficient to the mass diffusion coefficient, is unity\cite{Mahalingam1999}.
-They compared the result of linear stability analysis with that from hydrodynamic simulation under the assumption that the flame oscillation occurs through a supercritical Hopf bifurcation from the stationary state, and reported some discrepancies, which were left for future investigation\cite{Moreno-Boza2016}.
-Therefore, it is important to identify the bifurcation structure of the flame oscillation.
+Moreno-Boza et al. theoretically investigated the chemo-hydrodynamic instability of the stationary state\cite{Moreno-Boza2016} with the flame sheet model, in which the reaction rate of the combustion is sufficiently high and the Lewis number, the ratio of the thermal diffusion coefficient to the mass diffusion coefficient, is unity\cite{Mahalingam1999}.
+They compared the result of linear stability analysis with that from hydrodynamic simulation under the assumption that the flame oscillation occurs through a supercritical Andronov-Hopf bifurcation from the stationary state, and reported some discrepancies, which were left for future investigation\cite{Moreno-Boza2016}.
+The Andronov-Hopf bifurcation is one of the well-known bifurcation structures where the oscillatory state with a finite frequency appears from the stationary state.
+This bifurcation is classified into two types: the supercritical and subcritical Andronov-Hopf bifurcations\cite{Strogatz1994,Wiggins2003}.
+Considering that only the finite frequency has been reported for the flame oscillation\cite{Cetegen1993,Hamins1992,Xia2018,Chen2019}, the bifurcation structure of the flame oscillation should be classified into the supercritical or subcritical Andronov-Hopf bifurcation.
+To further understand the flame oscillation, it is essential to identify the bifurcation structure embedded in this phenomenon.